ankitects/anki/README.md

-This repo contains all the code for the computer version of Anki.
+This repo contains all the code for the computer version of [CodeQuiz](https://daveight.github.io/codequiz/).

-If you'd like to try development builds of Anki but don't feel comfortable building the code, please see https://betas.ankiweb.net/#/

 For more information on building, please see [README.development](README.development).